 If your private key is compromised, you can lose all your funds.

-The four main types of Bitcoin wallet are:
+The four main types of Bitcoin wallets are:

 - Desktop wallets